 Welcome, and thank you for visiting my online teaching portfolio.
 I am a Mellon Post-doctoral Fellow at Wellesley College.
 I am a nineteenth-century French literature specialist, with research and teaching interests that also branch into the cultural history and history of Art of the period.
 I received my Ph.D. from Brown University with a dissertation entitled L’école de la maladresse: de J.J.
 Rousseau à J.J.
 Grandville, XVIIIe-XIXe siècles.
 This dissertation traces a history of clumsiness in the modern period.
 My most recent research focuses on children’s books and civility manuals of the nineteenth century; I also work more broadly on the novel in relation to the history of politeness during the period.

-This e-portfolio is designed to present my teaching practice — it includes a teaching philosophy statement, teaching materials, sample syllabi, as well as evaluations of my teaching performance by both students and faculty supervisors at Bryn Mawr College -- where I was a Visiting Assistant Professor last year --, Gettysburg College, and Brown University, where I received my PhD in May of 2011.
+This e-portfolio is designed to present my teaching practice — it includes a teaching philosophy statement, teaching materials, sample syllabi, as well as evaluations of my teaching performance by both students and faculty supervisors at Wellesley College (Mellon post-doc, 2013-15), Bryn Mawr College (where I was a Visiting Assistant Professor in 2012-13), Gettysburg College (VAP, 2011-12), and Brown University, where I received my PhD in May of 2011.

 As the recipient of a research fellowship at the Cogut Center for the Humanities at Brown, I spent my last year of graduate school working on various research projects, including two articles that were published in the journals Dix-Neuf (Spring 2012) and Nineteenth-Century French Studies (Fall 2012).
 My dissertation project, L'école de la maladresse, questions the shifting values of clumsiness in modern France.
 From issues of civility and good manners to philosophical questionings about the sauvage’s physical agility, novelists, pedagogues and philosophers alike have questioned clumsiness long before Psychoanalysis.

 Broadly speaking, my research interests include the history of civility and manners, as well as renderings of the “bon sauvage” in Philosophy and Literature.
-A chapter of my dissertation looks at questions of pedagogy, education, and children’s literature ; this research has inspired me to create a course on childhood that includes both literary texts and classic films on, about, or for children (see the syllabi section of this portfolio).
-For more information on my research, a description of my dissertation work and of my current projects can be found on the Brown Cogut Center for the Humanities Graduate Fellows webpage as well as on the Brown University French Studies Department site.
+A chapter of my dissertation looks at questions of pedagogy, education, and children’s literature ; this research has inspired me to create two courses on childhood that include both literary texts and classic films on, about, or for children (see the syllabi section of this portfolio).
+I have taught the XXth-century version of that class at Bryn Mawr College in the spring of 2013, and the XVIIIth/XIXth class at Wellesley in the Spring of 2014.

 I like to consider my research as a ground in which new teaching interests are bound to grow; I find that the reverse is also true, and that class discussions and students' remarks have often made me look at my research in a new way.